Introduction

 - The function of ports A and B is decided by the control bit pattern available in GA and GB control.

-- The function of ports A and B are also independent of the mode of operation.
+- The functions of ports A and B are also independent of the mode of operation.

 5. Port C

-- The port C consists of an 8-bit bidirectional data output latch/buffer and an 8-bit data input buffer.
+- Port C consists of an 8-bit bidirectional data output latch/buffer and an 8-bit data input buffer.

 - It is divided into 2 sections, port C upper PCU and port C lower PCL.
 These two sections can be programmed and used separately as a 4-bit I/O port.